diegojromerolopez/django-async-include/README.md

 Beware of the version of jQuery if you are using bootstrap or other framework that can't work with jQuery's last version.

+## Fontawesome (optional)

+[Fontawesome](http://fontawesome.io/) is the the-facto standard of font icons of our time.
+Include it in your project to see the spinner moving when loading the remote templates.

+The easiest way to include it by using a CDN.
+For example, [bootstrap CDN](https://www.bootstrapcdn.com/fontawesome/) (not afiliated nor they endorse this project) is one of the most known.

+Default waiting spinner uses fontawesome.
+You can overwrite **async_include/spinner.html** template if don't want to use the default fontawesome style.

 # Installation